Generation of continuous-variable cluster states of cylindrically polarized modes: Abstract

 \section{Abstract}

 Cluster states are an essential component in one-way quantum computation protocols.
-We present novel schemes to generate addressable and scalable cluster states.
-Specifically, we exploit the entanglement contained in quadrature squeezed cylindrically polarized modes as the resource for our cluster state production.
-We carefully examine the properties of the obtained cluster states and quantify these.
-It is shown that these cluster states can be built through very compact designs.
-All modes are directly addressable, as needed for one-way quantum computation.
-Furthermore, we experimentally implement one of the proposed schemes and verify its feasibility by measuring the quantum correlations between the different nodes of the cluster state.
+We present two schemes to generate addressable continuous-variable cluster states from quadrature squeezed cylindrically polarized modes.
+By including polarization in addition to the transverse spatial degree of freedom, elementary cluster states can be created in which four cluster nodes co-propagate within one paraxial vector beam.
+This approach is fundamentally compatible with existing time-multiplexed schemes that have been used to create the largest cluster states to date.
+We implement a proof-of-principle experiment of one of the proposed schemes and verify its feasibility by measuring the quantum correlations between the different nodes of the cluster state.

-The efficient processing of computational tasks is extremely desirable in today's fast evolving information society.
-Quantum computers have the potential to clearly outperform classical systems at certain computational operations \cite{Bennett2000}.
-The necessary technologies for such a quantum computing device are slowly evolving, however, further improvements of these are essential before one can build an operational quantum computer.